 Draw

-The draws for the 2023 singles and doubles tournaments in Stuttgart will be made closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments in Stuttgart were made a few days before the start of the tournament and are now available to view on the Official WTA Tour website (see links below).

 Prize Money and Ranking Points